latiftplgu/Spotify-OAuth-MCP-server/README.md

 "Add this song to my queue"
 "Get my recently played tracks"
 "Show me the lyrics for this song"
-"Get synchronized lyrics for karaoke"
+"Get the plain text lyrics for analysis"
 ```

 ## 🏗️ Project Architecture